lankastersky/neuromantic/readme.md

   - fixed by building a decision forest with boosting
 - unstable/undeterministic (generate different results while trained on the same data)
   - fixed by using bootstrap aggregation/bagging (a boosted forest)
+- do mapping directly from the raw input to the label
+  - better use neural nets that can learn intermediate representations

 Hyperparameters:
 - tree depth